machineagency/hcde533/README.md

 ### Copy in the template

-There is a folder called `template` in this (the class) repo.
-Copy the contents (the html files, the image, and the css file) into the your new portfolio repo folder.
+Copy the contents of this repository (the html files, the image, and the css file) into the your new portfolio repo folder.
 You can download this repo as a zip file by going to the main page, clicking the green "Code" dropdown, and selecting "Download ZIP".